Accreditation

 There are two types of associations.

 Industry-based Associations are not owned by the same people who own the training colleges.
-They are separate, not associated with the colleges, and are non-bias.
+They are separate, not associated with the colleges, and are non-biased.
 Their purpose is to protect the end-user and maintain the integrity of holistic and complementary therapies.

 They may offer training courses and professional development training, but there is no requirement for members to participate.
 They accept members from a very wide variety of different therapeutic modalities.
 They are not concerned with specific styles, techniques, traditions, or lineages.
 They are concerned with the quality, educational content, course outcomes, scope of information, where that information originated, and the integrity of the course provider.
 They have a rigorous process that course providers must adhere to before they provide approval for any training courses.